LukeShortCloud/container-lukeshortcloud-dev/README.md

 `ekultails-dev` is a container image full of development tools that have been found to be useful for Luke Short (ekultails).

-## Docker Hub

-Docker Hub automatically builds and publishes a new container with the tag `:latest` after every commit to the `main` GitHub branch.
-Every tagged release in GitHub is also built as a container with the same tag.

 ## Usage

 Build (optional):